WHAT IS AIR, FUNCTIONS AND ITS PROPERTIES

 When we breathe in, oxygen in the air enters the body through the nose.
 It then passes into the windpipe it gets into the two lungs.

-The air sacs of the lung has very many tiny blood vessels in their thin walls.
+The air sacs of the lung have very many tiny blood vessels in their thin walls.
 The oxygen, on getting into the lungs passes through the thin walls of the air sacs into the blood in the blood vessels.
-From here, the oxygen is carried round the body.
+From here, the oxygen is carried around the body.

 Hence, during breathing, oxygen is taken in while carbon dioxide is sent out of the body.